Know The Tax Opportunities That Exist For Your Business!

 When most business owners hear tax or taxation their eyes usually gloss over and they will feign some minor level of interest in the discussion.
 Let’s be honest, you would much rather being talking about more interesting topics like revenue growth, sales, new marketing strategies, merger and acquisitions, how all of your customers are overjoyed with your service or the many ways in which your company is breaking new ground leaving competitors in your dust!

-It is always important for businesses to be able to identify where tax opportunities that are out there.
+It is always important for businesses to be able to identify where the tax opportunities exist for their business.
 By seeking the best possible outcomes for your business significant cash-flow savings can be achieved which can be vital in downturns or quiet periods.
-Real savings can be made which will impact on the bottom line.
-Here are some of the commonly overlooked areas and strategies that you need to look closer at for your business:
+Real savings can be made which will impact the bottom line.
+Here are some of the commonly overlooked areas and strategies that you need to examine in your business.

 - Bad Debt Relief – can you claim a refund of VAT already paid to Revenue?
 Many businesses have used this relief where debts can be difficult to collect.